What is an institutional review board (IRB)?

 In pediatric studies, the investigator must obtain, in addition to written permission from the child subject’s parent(s) or legal guardian, the child’s affirmative agreement or “assent” before the child may participate in the study.
 (A child’s mere failure to object is not assent.)
-Assent must be obtained from children who are capable of understanding the concepts involved in the research and should usually be obtained from any child with an intellectual age of seven years or more.
-Thus, in addition to explaining the study to the parents, the investigator must explain the purpose, risks and benefits to the child at a level appropriate to the child’s intellectual age, and the child must affirmatively agree to participate.
-Under the FDA regulations, the Board must determine that adequate provisions are made for soliciting the assent of the children when in the judgment of the Board the children are capable of providing assent.
+Assent must be obtained from children who are capable of understanding the concepts involved in the research and should usually be obtained from any child with an intellectual age of 7 years or more.
+Thus, in addition to explaining the study to the parents, the investigator must explain the purpose, risks, and benefits to the child at a level appropriate to the child’s intellectual age, and the child must affirmatively agree to participate.
+Under the FDA regulations, the IRB must determine that adequate provisions are made for soliciting the assent of the children when, in the judgment of the IRB, the children are capable of providing assent.

 Can a child's assent ever be waived?

 Yes, assent may be waived if the IRB determines: